-The Milfoil removal crew works throughout the summer in Great Pond and on Belgrade Stream looking for, and removing variable milfoil.
+The Invasive Milfoil removal crew works throughout the summer in Great Pond and on Belgrade Stream looking for and removing variable milfoil.
 They use multiple methods including Diver Assisted Suction Harvesting (DASH), hand pulling, and benthic barriers.
-Using many years of expertise, our team makes evidence based decisions on how to combat and control the invasive variable milfoil infestation in Great Pond.
+Using many years of expertise, our team makes evidence-based decisions on how to combat and control the invasive variable milfoil infestation in Great Pond.

 2018 Milfoil Update

 The threat of variable milfoil is still very much alive.
-The discovery this summer of Eurasian milfoil and European Frogbit only 15 miles away in Cobbossee Lake was a scary reminder of the importance of our efforts to prevent and stop milfoil and other invasive plants.
+The discovery this summer of Eurasian milfoil and European Frogbit only 15 miles away in Cobbossee Lake was a scary reminder of the importance of our efforts to prevent invasive milfoil and other invasive plants.
 The STOP Milfoil crew was out all summer protecting our watershed from invasive aquatic plants.
-Day in and day out, they snorkeled miles of shoreline, hauled pounds of milfoil, and worked in waist deep muck.
+They snorkeled miles of shoreline, hauled pounds of milfoil, and worked in waist-deep muck.
 The STOP Milfoil crew is not only certified to look for variable milfoil, but all 13 invasive plant species threatening Maine’s waters.

 In 2018, the crew removed 16,800 gallons of variable milfoil using diver assisted suction harvesting (DASH), and with the help of New England Milfoil.
-7 Lakes Alliance hired 7 crew members who surveyed, identified, and removed variable milfoil.
-The crew also deployed benthic barriers -- tarps weighed down with rebar – to starve the plants of sunlight over 45-90 days.
+7 Lakes Alliance hired seven crew members to survey, identify, and remove variable milfoil.
+The crew also deployed benthic barriers--tarps weighed down with rebar--to starve the plants of sunlight over 45-90 days.
 The barriers are then removed.
 Although benthic barriers effectively kill invasive plants, they are not ideal for many situations including shallow areas, streams with current, and high boat traffic areas.

 Prevention is still the most critical and cost-effective way to control invasive aquatic plants!
 The STOP Milfoil crew surveyed the entire shoreline of Great Pond and Long Pond.
 Roughly 50% of the shoreline was snorkeled, and the rest was paddled and observed through Aquascopes.
 Trained volunteers also helped survey shoreline through our Adopt-A-Shoreline Program.

 The STOP Milfoil crew did not find any new infestations!
-However, the infestation in Great Meadow Stream is thriving, aided by low water levels and abundant sunshine.
-Variable milfoil also persists in known locations such as Robbins Mills and Rome Trout Brook.
+However, the infestation in Great Meadow Stream is thriving, aided by low-water levels and abundant sunshine.
+Variable milfoil persists in other known locations such as Robbins Mills and Rome Trout Brook.
 The focus of our efforts is to remove as much as possible and to contain and prevent the spread of the infestation.
-Without these serious and ongoing removal efforts, the infestations likely would have doubled, or even tripled in size.
-In New England as well as our own Belgrade Lakes, there are numerous reminders that, without vigilance – invasives spread rapidly, ruining swimming, boating, wildlife habitat, and property values.
-We are analyzing results, working with DEP and other experts to develop the most impactful and cost effective approach to fight back against milfoil in 2019.
+Without these serious and ongoing removal efforts, the infestations likely would have doubled or even tripled in size.
+Throughout New England, including our own Belgrade Lakes, there are numerous reminders that, without vigilance--invasives spread rapidly, ruining swimming, boating, wildlife habitat, and property values.
+We are analyzing results and working with the DEP and other experts to develop the most impactful and cost-effective approach to fight back against milfoil in 2019.